Content management survival guide 2019Vegard Ottervig on

 Know what you want

 OK, so you have a purpose—an overall goal—and a plan to execute your actions.
-Now you need to dig even deeper, you have to move from strategy to tactics, and from purpose to the fulfillment of KPIs specific to your department or digital team.
+Now you need to dig even deeper, you have to move from strategy to tactics, and from purpose to the fulfilment of KPIs specific to your department or digital team.

 Furthermore, ask yourself: What do you hope to accomplish with your content?
 What type of content fits your ideal consumers?
 What channels are most befit your ideal consumers?